xwp/unsplash-wp/contributing.md

 ## Product and code contributions

 We'd love to have your help contributing code and features to the Unsplash Plugin!
-Head to the [Engineering guidelines](contributing/engineering.md) for details on the process you can use to contribute.
+Head to the [Project Management guidelines](contributing/project-management.md) as well as [Engineering guidelines](contributing/engineering.md) for details on the process you can use to contribute.

 ## Contributors list policy